trevorfehrman/React-Curriculum/INTRO_TO_REACT.md

 The first approach is an example of _imperative_ code, and this is the kind of approach we're most familiar with.
 There's nothing wrong with imperative code, it's very explicit and at a lower level _all_ code is ultimately imperative.
 The problem with imperative code is it's pretty abstruse and in more complex examples it can be hard to understand what the code does at a glance.

-The second approach is an example of _declaritive_ code.
+The second approach is an example of _declarative_ code.
 Instead of telling the computer, step by step, _how_ we want it to do something, we just tell it _what_ we want it to do.

 `myArray.map(double)`

-**"Map over my array and double everythign inside of it."**
+**"Map over my array and double everything inside of it."**

 With practice declarative code is easier to parse.
-This is really important because as a programmer most of your time isn't actually spent writing code.
+This is really important because, believe it or not, as a programmer most of your time isn't actually spent writing code.
 It's spent _reading other people's code and trying to understand what it does_.
+If you can grasp this distinction, and appreciate its value, congratulations.
+You now understand the basis of _functional programming_, the programming paradigm that React is modeled on.

+## Summary

+So now we know the very basics of what React does and why it does it this way.
+In the next section we're going to introduce one of the single most important concepts in programming: state.